 For all of you who love savory muffins, I have another one for you today for March Muffin Madness!
-These Basil Prosciutto Corn Cakes are muffins that can easily double as a meal (like Starlene’s Bacon Muffins).
+These Basil Prosciutto Corn Muffins can easily double as a meal (like Starlene’s Bacon Muffins).
 Jenn uses a traditional combination of savory ingredients—polenta, prosciutto, and basil—but simply in muffin form.
 These very appealing muffins are just gluten free, but I suspect that dairy-free alternatives to butter and sour cream would work well in this recipe.
 Please let us know if you try any alternative versions.

 Jenn Oliver of Jenn Cuisine lives in Switzerland with her gluten-free husband and their little girl.
 She is well known for her gluten-free versions of classic recipes.
 Her recipes are often fairly simple, but yet always very elegant.
 I’ve always loved Jenn’s blog because in addition to sharing her lovely recipes she also shares her STUNNING photos.
 Yes, I did mean to use all caps there.
 Her photos are definitely worth a huge shout out!
 She’s won lots of awards and attracted many readers through her food photos and travel photos.
 I never cease to be amazed at how she can make food, scenes, and people come alive through her images.
 (Her copyrighted photos are reprinted here with permission.)